Svenbonne/DCL_MLS/README.md

 After you've completed the previously described steps, please remove the content above.
 Include the following information in this readme file:

-### Title of Case Study
+### Causal Capabilities of LLMs in June-Juli 2024

-- [ ] Please include the title of your case study; an overview of all case studies is available [here](https://github.com/DigitalCausalityLab/causal-case-studies/issues)
+- an overview of the Digital Causality Lab (DCL) case studies is available [here](https://github.com/DigitalCausalityLab/causal-case-studies/issues)

 ### Participants
 - Alexander Lorenz